cuong0993/flutter-rhythm/README.md

 ### B2.
 Configure firebase app

 Next, you’ll need to configure your firebase app for Flutter as described in [Add Firebase to an App / Flutter](https://firebase.google.com/docs/flutter/setup)

-**iOS**

-- Enter iOS-Bundle-ID: `de.janoodle.circlesApp.debug`
-- Download and rename `GoogleService-Info.plist` to  `GoogleService-Info-Dev.plist`.
-- Copy file to `ios/Runner/Firebase`.

-*NOTE: If you’re building for release you’ll additionally need to add a GoogleService-Info-Prod.plist pointing to your production Firebase app.*

 **Android**